-- Original Research Articles: Full-length manuscripts that present new and original research work. - Review Articles: Lengthy articles that cover a specific area of research in great depth. - Invited Review Article: A separate classification of review article that is by invitation only. - Brief Communications: Short articles intended to communicate exciting new findings that will have a high impact in the field of electronic materials.
+- Original Research Articles: Full-length manuscripts that present new and original research work. - Review Articles: Lengthy articles that cover a specific area of research in great depth.
+(Specific requirements for this article type are explained below.) - Invited Review Article: A separate classification of review article that is by invitation only. - Brief Communications: Short articles intended to communicate exciting new findings that will have a high impact in the field of electronic materials.
 Such articles should not exceed a limit of 4,000 words, including abstract, introduction, and all other sections of the article.
 These articles should include no more than 7 figures and/or tables, which together should not occupy more than 2 full pages. - Editorial Commentaries: This article type is open only to Editorial Board Members of the journal; all other potential authors should submit articles to one of the journal's other article types.
 Editorial Commentaries will cover emerging topics in the field, current research, and more. - Letters to the Editor: An article that includes specific comments on a previously published Journal of Electronic Materials article.
-The authors of the original article will be given the opportunity to reply to the comments. - Topical Collection Articles: Articles concerned with research on the same topic, presented in a dedicated section of a journal issue.
-Minimum article requirements for topical collections are determined by the editorial team on a case-by-case basis.
+The authors of the original article will be given the opportunity to reply to the comments. - Topical Collection Articles: Articles concerned with research on the selected topic, presented in a dedicated section of a journal issue.
+The same requirements for Original Research Articles and Review Articles apply to this article type.